-All our hubs offer our customer learning

-programme.
-Written in-house it's specifically designed for people with a learning disability and gives you the opportunity to learn and develop skills.
+All our hubs offer our Gateway Assured Learning Programme.
+Written in-house it's specifically designed for people with a learning disability and gives you opportunity to learn, develop skills and gain accredited qualifications.
+It is externally validated by Gateway Assured and this means they make sure all elements of the programme make sense and that the achievements are quality assured.

-The programme is very flexible and offers lots of choice.
+Gateway is very flexible and offers lots of choice.
 It has three categories; Independent Living, Wellbeing, and Employment.
-Each of these is made up of modules which include: Independence, Employment, Project Planning, Horticulture, Community Safety, and Wellbeing and Care.
-Each module consists of task-related units which make the learning more achievable.
+Each of these is made up of seven modules: Independence, Employment, Project Planning, Horticulture, Community Safety, Wellbeing and Care, Brewing, Baking and Customer Service.
+Each module consists of task-related units (82 in total) which make the learning more achievable, and you'll be rewarded with certificates to celebrate your achievements.

 You can choose to work on all of a module or just part of it, and together we agree on the goals and outcomes so it works for everyone.
-Most of all, it's guaranteed to be hands-on and fun!
+Most of all, it's quaranteed to be hands-on and fun!
 We learn by doing, not by sitting in a classroom.